A great example of a Victorian Park, Locke Park is Grade II listed in Historic England’s Register of ‘Parks and Gardens of Special Historic Interest’.

 A Lion was placed at the end of the valley in 1937.
 It came from Dillington Hall on nearby Worsbrough Common in 1937 when it was demolished.
 It was later moved to the plinth at the entrance to the valley.
 In 2019 Friends of Locke Park brought lions back to the park, placed in both positions.

 The bandstand (listed grade II) was opened in June 1908.
 It has eight cast-iron ornamental columns on a low brick base with stone coping.

 Extending the park further.

 In December 1914 about 7 acres (about 3 hectares) of land off Keresforth Hall Road were purchased from the estate of Samuel Joshua Cooper, completing the outline of the present park and taking it up to 47 acres, 19 hectares.
-This area now includes the car park, games area and events field.
+The boundary with the older park is still marked by a line of trees.
+This new area now includes the car park, games area and events field.